 Sterilizing tablets for baby bottles: These are great because you can use them in cold water so they’re ideal if you live in a dorm room with no access to a stove or just don’t feel comfortable boiling your cup in a shared kitchen.
 Follow the manufacturer’s instructions.
 These tablets are also great at removing stains.

 Additional options to remove stains

 Hydrogen peroxide (1%): You can get this from most drug stores or pharmacies.
 Use one part 1% hydrogen peroxide and one part water.
 Submerge your cup and let it soak for 24 hours.
 Give it a good wash to remove all of the hydrogen peroxide residue before using it or storing it.

-White vinegar: This might not do as good a job as the peroxide but it is very easy to find and completely natural.
-Use one part vinegar to two parts water.
+Apple cider vinegar (diluted in water): This might not do as good a job as the peroxide but it is very easy to find and completely natural.
+Use one part apple cider vinegar to two parts water.
 Submerge and soak your cup for 24 hours.
 If it still smells a bit like vinegar after washing the cup, follow up with a good boiling session.

 You can also use a soft brush to gently scrub at any stubborn stains and a toothpick to clean out the air holes if needed.

 After washing your cup, always dry it completely before storing it – air drying in a well-ventilated place is best.
 Be sure to keep the cup in its case or bag to ensure it stays clean between uses.
 Regularly cleaning and caring for your cup with recommended products only will help it last longer and keep you protected and healthy during your period for years to come.